backstage/backstage/plugins/jenkins/README.md

 ## Limitations

-- Only works with organisation folder jobs backed by GitHub
+- Only works with organization folder jobs backed by GitHub
 - No pagination support currently, limited to 50 jobs - don't run this on a Jenkins with lots of builds